 Did you know that the city of Philadelphia was voted a top 10 city in the world for parks by Frommer’s?

-In honor of the start of Spring, below are some of our top park picks in all of Philadelphia.
+Below are some of our top park picks in all of Philadelphia.

 - Franklin Square – For a playful getaway with the kids in Center City, head over to the historic Franklin Square.
 The park is centered around a historic 1838 fountain, with mini golf, a carousel, a playground and SquareBurger.
 You can also visit the Living Flame Memorial dedicated to fallen police officers and firefighters.